 There are two types of borers that commonly infest cherry trees: the peach tree borer and the shot-hole borer.
 Unfortunately, both types of cherry tree wood borers can be difficult to control.
 Read on to learn more about these unwanted pests.

 The larvae of the borers are responsible for cherry tree borer damage, as the pests feed on the wood, unlike other pests that feed on the plant juices or foliage.

 If your trees are affected by cherry tree wood borers, you may notice a gummy sap oozing from small holes in the trunk.
 The small holes are a sign of big trouble, as shot-hole borer larvae (adults are brown or black beetles with striped wings) create tunnels that block the free flow of nutrients and water.
 In time, you’ll notice wilting and browning of leaves and branches.

 Water cherry trees well during periods of drought, including once a month or so during dry winters.
-Add compost or manure to the top 2 to 4 inches of soil and cover the soil with a 2- to 3-inch layer of bark or other organic mulch.
+Add compost or manure to the top 2 to 4 inches (5-10 cm.) of soil and cover the soil with a 2 to 3 inch (5-8 cm.) layer of bark or another organic mulch.
 Provide a balanced fertilizer.

 Cherry Borer Treatment

 Knowing how to control cherry tree wood borers can help should problems occur despite all your best efforts.

 Pyrethrin-based bark sprays often work well as a preventive measure.
 Spray the trunk and main limbs, but it isn’t necessary to spray the leaves.
 Timing is critical, as the spray must be on the bark during the short period of time between egg-hatching and when the borers actually enter the tree.
 This way, the newly hatched larvae are sure to crawl over the treated bark.

 Sticky traps are sometimes useful, but their effectiveness is limited because they only attract adult males.